cchan/ura_s18/rpi-guide.md

     key_mgmt=WPA-PSK
 }
 ```

+After modifying the file, run `sudo systemctl restart networking.service`
+(there may be more specific commands; this one restarts the whole networking stack)
+to reload the configuration changes.
+You might also just need a `sudo reboot` if it isn't working.

+Useful commands:
+- `iwgetid wlan0` will get you the currently connected wifi name.
+- `sudo iw dev wlan0 scan | grep SSID` will scan for all nearby networks.
+- (not sure if this is necessary) `sudo mv /etc/ifplugd/action.d/action_wpa /etc/ifplugd/action.d/.action_wpa` if you're encountering issues where wlan0 gets cut off when eth gets connected
+  - check this by running `ifconfig` and verifying that there's no ip address assigned to wlan0
+- Other important files include `/etc/network/interfaces` and `/etc/dhcpcd.conf` but generally don't touch.
+- I can't get this to connect to Cloudwifi.
+Still working on it.

 It's good practice to use only secured wifi (i.e. I like my phone hotspot), but if you really need to you can remove the `psk=...` line and use `key_mgmt=NONE` for WEP wifi.
 Don't ask about WPA-Enterprise (i.e. eduroam); it's really hard and eduroam also additionally refuses to let you talk to other computers on the same network, for obvious security reasons.